bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 A client should implement an interface to display the current list of tags associated with it as returned by the `GET /tags` method.

-Note that with client identification, the client stores a token which uniquely identifies it to the tag service for the lifetime of that token only.
+Note that with client identification, the client stores a token which uniquely identifies it to the tag service.
 If that identity is reset by the client deleting the token, any tags which have been submitted against it are effectively orphaned.